Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 51

 Which question will the nurse ask the patient before administering a hyperosmotic laxative to help ensure drug safety?

-"Do you have hypertension?"
+C. "Do you have hypertension?"
 "Do you have hypotension?"
-"Do you have nausea?"
+"Have you lost weight recently?"

 Question #39